-3) It’s a nutshell – your personal profile is a summary of what you do, how you do it, and to what end – so an example would be: “I’m an award-winning Sales Executive with over 12 years key account handling experience.
+Your personal profile is a summary statement of what you do, how you do it, and to what result – so a good example would be: “I’m an award-winning Senior Sales Executive with over 12 years key account handling experience in the auto industry.
 A persuasive negotiator with excellent communication skills, I have a proven track-record of combining a strong product knowledge with exceptional levels of service to maximise opportunities and drive sales in a competitive target-based environment.”

 - See my step-by-step guide on how to write a fantastic interview-landing CV.